✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 The Error Trigger node starts a separate workflow when another workflow fails.
 You configure this in the Workflow Settings → Error Workflow dropdown.
 The error workflow receives a complete error payload including the execution ID, error message, stack trace, and the last node executed.

 This is where self-healing becomes possible.
-The error workflow runs independently of the main workflow, so it can take time to analyze, call external APIs (like Claude), and make decisions about recovery.
+The error workflow runs independently of the main workflow, so it can take time to analyze, call external APIs like the Anthropic Messages API, and make decisions about recovery.
 The error workflow cannot resume the original workflow, but it can trigger a new execution with patched parameters.

 Where Native Handling Falls Short #